khalida1wwin/TeamNameNotFound/README.md

 Khalid,
 Justin,
 Rachel,
-SakiWe modified this gitHub repo https://github.com/clementmihailescu/Pathfinding-Visualizer-Tutorial
+SakiWe
+# Resources
+The algorithm and grid design comes from the tutorial: https://github.com/clementmihailescu/Pathfinding-Visualizer-Tutorial